 3. Wrath of the Machine – Destiny

 King’s Fall began a fine tradition of Destiny raid settings one-upping one another in scope.
 A vast battleship orbiting Saturn is a tough one to top, but with Wrath of the Machine, and the unforgettable Siege Engine fight atop the Cosmodrome wall, Bungie pulled it off.
 Aksis is also tied with Oryx for the best raid boss in Destiny 1 – a frantic but not overcomplicated fight in which all three pairs need to communicate effectively, overlap smoothly, and move efficiently.
-I remember being stuck on this for hours because individual mistakes can scupper the whole attempt, and then on my next clear, marvelling at how quickly a team that’s concentrating can get it done.
+I remember being stuck on this for hours because individual mistakes can scupper the whole attempt, and then, on my next clear, marvelling at how quickly a team that’s concentrating can get it done.

 2. King’s Fall – Destiny

 Where Vault of Glass was the saving grace of Destiny ‘vanilla’, King’s Fall was the crowning achievement of its salvation: The Taken King expansion.
-This is the other raid I went into blind, and probably the one I ran most in Destiny 1 ahead of Vault.

 The Tombships and ejaculating pistons provided comedy deaths that'll live long in the memory, like the image of Oryx's corpse falling into Saturn.
 Sublime.

 For me it’s perfectly timed and paced.
-It’s not as laborious as Last Wish, as brief as Leviathan, or as uneven as Garden.
+It’s not as laborious as Last Wish, as brief as Leviathan or DSC, or as uneven as Garden.
 Every single encounter is rock solid, and they escalate smoothly to a satisfying climax.
 Fans of mechanics had the Totems, while fans of monster-slaying were spoiled for choice with four boss fights, two of which – Golgoroth and Oryx – are up there with some of the best encounters in Destiny’s raid history.
 I’ll concede that the one-orb Golgoroth strategy undermines some of its intended complexity, but the fact that the four-orb and 16-orb strats for Oryx are equally viable and (almost) equally challenging is testament to the elegance of its design.

 Its weapons were less potent than those from Vault or Crota – clearly Bungie had learned its lessons – but Qullim’s Terminus was cool, and the Harrowed armour set showed Crota’s End that Hive-themed gear doesn’t have to look like a geriatric lobster had sex with a Hot Topic.
 Even the jumping puzzles – the warping Hive Tombships and the ejaculating pistons – provided endless comedy deaths that will live long in the memory, as will that final image of Oryx’s corpse falling away into Saturn.
 Sublime.